Android enterprise includes many new features and APIs, as well as some behavior changes, that apply to devices running Android O.

 When locking a work profile on a device that supports file-based encryption,

-optionally evict the work profile's master encryption keys using the
+optionally evict the work profile's master encryption keys using

-flag.
 The encryption keys are also evicted if the user turns their work profile

 Also, device owners can use